justMega/Orthanc_synology_email/README.md

 This service acts as a companion application to Orthanc.
 It allows users to:

-- Select a study from Orthanc
+- ✅ Select a study from Orthanc

-- Generate a secure share link
+- ✅ Generate a secure share link

-- Send study access via email
+- ✅ Send study access via email

-- Optionally set expiration for shared links (WIP)
+- 🚧 Optionally set expiration for shared links
+- 🚧 Use non gmail email

 # Orthanc Integration

-In order for to integrate this application in orthanc we will first need to app a custom button to the study page that points to this app add the folowing to the `orthanc.json`.
-Replace the <SERVER_IP> with the synology nas ip and the <APP_PORT> with the port that you will later assign to this aplication.
+To integrate this application into Orthanc, you need to add a custom button to the study page in Orthanc Explorer 2.

+Add the following configuration to your `orthanc.json`.
+Then restart orthanc server for the changes to take effect.

+Replace:

+- \<SERVER_IP\> with your Synology NAS IP address
+- \<APP_PORT\> with the port you assign to this application

 ```json
  "OrthancExplorer2": {